 Culture, Language and Health Literacy

-From the US DHHS Health Resources and Services Administration (HRSA).
+From the US Health Resources and Services Administration (HRSA).
 Features resources on race/ethnicity, gender, special populations, age, and research and education.

 This 1-hour self-paced course from the New England Addiction Technology Transfer Center will help you gain an understanding of race and ethnicity, as well as the role of culture and cultural competency in addictions interventions treatment and recovery support.